zigeorge/FreeNowAssessment/README.md

 [api] is implemented in [VehicleApi][12].

 ## Show useful vehicle information
-Here we have a JSON as API response which contains a list of vehicle information (id, coordinate, fleetType, state and heading)
+Here, we have a JSON as API response which contains a list of vehicle information (id, coordinate, fleetType, state and heading)
-In [VehiclesFragment][2] list of all available vehicles as [SingleVehicle][7] is shown.
+In the [VehiclesFragment][2], list of all available vehicles as [SingleVehicle][7] is shown.
 Each list item contains the value of `type`, `address-line` and `state`
 [GeoCoder] is used to convert all `Coordinate` from [VehicleData][13] into `address-line` The API often returns 100 or more vehicle information, hence, [paging-3] is used to slow loading the items in the list and provide a better user experience.
-[VehicleDao][15] provide access to `VehicleDB` which is used to store all new data from the list or update if change occurs in existing vehicle data.
+[VehicleDao][15] provides access to `VehicleDB` which is used to store all new data from the list or update if a change occurs in the existing vehicle data.
-When the app is live it will request [api] every 20 seconds using a coroutine's `Dispatchers.IO` context.
+When the app is live, it will request [api] every 20 seconds using coroutine's `Dispatchers.IO` context.
 [Kotlin Flow] is used for data streaming.
 Hence, with the change syncing in `vehicles` table, `paging-3` library have `PagingSource` API which maps data from `Flow` and stream it to [VehicleRecyclerViewAdapter][5] which is a `PagingDataAdapter`
-[VehicleListViewModel][4] holds the state of all data so that the list page survives the configuration change.
+[VehicleListViewModel][4] holds the state of all the data so that the list page survives the configuration changes.

-## Show all vehicle as marker in map
+## Show all vehicle as markers in the map
 In the [MapFragment][3] all vehicle is shown as markers.
-Here a `carIcon` is represented as custom marker which is created using [bitmap-helper].
+Here, a `carIcon` is represented as custom marker which is created using [bitmap-helper].
-Response from the [VehicleApi][12] is fetched and mapped into `List` of [VehicleMarker][8] which is set on the map as marker according to their `LatLng`.
+Response from the [VehicleApi][12] is fetched and mapped into `List` of [VehicleMarker][8] which is set on the map as markers according to their `LatLng`.
-All the basic gestures(e.g., zoom, pan) is enabled in map.
-When a [SingleVehicle][7] is selected from [VehiclesFragment][2] [MapFragment][3] open and zoomed in towards the selected [VehicleMarker][8].
+All the basic gestures(e.g., zoom, pan) are enabled in the map.
+When a [SingleVehicle][7] is selected from [VehiclesFragment][2], [MapFragment][3] opens and zoom in towards the selected [VehicleMarker][8].
-[MarkerInfoWindowAdapter][6] is used to show detail of a marker in the map when pressed.
+[MarkerInfoWindowAdapter][6] is used to show the details of a marker in the map when tapped.

 ## Update data
-It occurred to me that the [VehicleApi][12] response is always changing, hence, I created [VehicleDataSource][10] to load data from API and then sync with [VehicleDB][16].
+It occurred to me that the [VehicleApi][12] response is always changing.
+Hence, I developed [VehicleDataSource][10] to load data from `API` and then sync with [VehicleDB][16].
 Upon receiving data from `API` the app is deleting all vehicle information that are not in the latest data set.
 Then, it updates any existing vehicle information and add new vehicle information in `VerhiclrDB`.
 `DELETE FROM vehicles WHERE vehicleId NOT IN (:list)` is the query to delete all vehicle information not in the latest data set.
-`VehicleDataSource` repeat the whole process every 20 seconds in a `Dispatchers.IO` coroutine context.
+`VehicleDataSource` repeats the whole process every 20 seconds in a `Dispatchers.IO` coroutine context.
 This enables zero loading time and a very neat user experience.

 ### Libraries